chainloop-dev/chainloop/docs/integrations.md

 Once you find your integration, i.e `oci-registry`, it's time to configure it.

-Configuring a integration has two steps: 1) register it in your organization and 2) attach the registered integration to your workflows.
+Configuring an integration has two steps: 1) register it in your organization and 2) attach the registered integration to your workflows.

 ### Registering an integration